TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Conclusions

-These are interesting targets to follow-up with high-precision RV facilities to improve their mass measurements (to constrain their bulk compositions) and possibly detect other planetary companions.
-They are also amenable targets for emission spectroscopy with JWST.
+It would be interesting to follow-up on these targets with high-precision RV facilities to improve their planetary mass measurements (to constrain their bulk compositions) and possibly detect other planetary companions.
+They are also suitable targets for emission spectroscopy with JWST.